Li Dazhao: Early organizational activities

 The political ferment of the May Fourth era created fertile ground for the organization of communist groups.
 In early 1920, the Comintern agent Grigori Voitinsky arrived in Beijing and met with Li Dazhao.
 Li introduced Voitinsky to Chen Duxiu, who established a communist group in Shanghai in May 1920.
 Li founded a parallel group in Beijing in September or October 1920.
 This arrangement established the informal leadership structure known as "Ch'en in the South, Li in the North" (南陈北李).
 These small groups, composed mainly of Li's and Chen's student followers, were the direct precursors of the Chinese Communist Party.
+In 1921, they turned their group into the Chinese Communist Party.
 At the 1st National Congress of the Chinese Communist Party in Shanghai in July 1921, Li was unable to attend but was represented by his student Zhang Guotao.

 United Front with the Kuomintang

-In 1922, the Comintern formally instructed the fledgling CCP to form a "united front" with Sun Yat-sen's Kuomintang (KMT).
+In 1922, the Comintern formally instructed the fledgling CCP to form a united front with Sun Yat-sen's Kuomintang (KMT).
 The policy was based on the premise that the Chinese Revolution was in its "bourgeois-democratic" phase and required a cross-class alliance against imperialism.
 Most CCP leaders, including Chen Duxiu, initially opposed the policy.
 Li Dazhao, however, was a principal and ardent advocate of the alliance.
 His nationalist-populist worldview made him predisposed to a broad national united front, and in the autumn of 1922, he became the first CCP member to join the KMT as an individual.